|Province||Shān xī 山西 'mountain west'|

-Shanxi's western boundary is the mighty Huang He (Yellow River) while the Taihing mountain range ➚ marks its eastern limits; Shanxi is named from its location ‘west of these mountains’ compared to Shandong ‘east of the mountains’.
+Shanxi's western and southern boundary is the mighty Huang He (Yellow River) while the Taihing mountain range ➚ marks its eastern limits; Shanxi is named from its location ‘west of the mountains’ compared to Shandong ‘east of the mountains’.

-Wutai Shan (mountain) in northern Shanxi consists, as its name suggests of ‘five platforms or peaks’.
+Wutai Shan (mountain) in northern Shanxi consists, as its name suggests, of ‘five platforms or peaks’.
 The highest peak is to the north and is 10,036 feet [3,059 meters] high making it the highest mountain ➚ in northern China.
 It had a road linking it directly to the Tang capital of China at Chang'an.

 Mount Wutai is one of the four sacred Buddhist mountains in China.
 The platforms are named after the five compass points, which in China include center.
 Where ground is protected from the sun all year round there is permanent snow cover.
 It has one of the oldest Buddhist shrines - Dafu Temple ➚ originally of Han dynasty date with 400 rooms.
 One room, the Bronze Hall, has impressive flowers and Buddhist sculptures all made in bronze.
 By its side stands a large white Dagoba (a Buddhist stupa).
 Set apart from the main group is the ‘Temple of Buddha's Halo’ with buildings dating back to Northern Wei and Tang date.
 The surrounding mountain area has extensive coal reserves.

 The ancient Buddhist Temple of Jinci ➚ is located 16 miles [25 kms] south-west of Taiyuan, Shanxi.
-Founded way back in the Shang dynasty at the Springs that form the source of the Jin River, the temple has been much altered over the centuries.
-The legend of the foundation concerns a girl who was mistreated by her step mother.
-When the girl gave water to a passing mysterious horseman she was given a jar that magically refilled with water when the girl cracked a whip.
-The step mother muscled in and tried her luck with the whip but this time the water flowed without stopping and turned into an ever-flowing Spring.
-The area is arid and a continuous water source was a great boon.
+Founded way back in the Shang dynasty at the springs that form the source of the Jin River, the temple complex has been much altered over the centuries.
+The foundation legend talks of a girl who was mistreated by her step mother; when the girl gave water to a passing mysterious horseman she was given a jar that magically refilled with water whenever the girl cracked a whip.
+The wicked step mother muscled in and tried her luck with the whip but this time the water flowed without stopping and turned into an ever-flowing Spring.
+The area is arid and so a continuous water source was a great boon.

 There is a Ming theater on Mirror Terrace where Huixian Bridge crosses the historic Zhibo canal.
-The ‘Offerings Hall’ was built in 1168 but the main attraction is ‘Mother Goddess Hall’ or ‘Sacred Lady Hall’ (Shengmudian) rebuilt in 1102 probably commemorating the mother of Shuyu of the Zhou dynasty.
+The ‘Offerings Hall’ was built in 1168 but the main attraction is ‘Mother Goddess Hall’ or ‘Sacred Lady Hall’ (Shengmudian) rebuilt in 1102 probably commemorating the mother of Shuyu ➚ of the Zhou dynasty.
 It is a very old wooden building with fine Song dynasty carvings.
 General Guanyu of the Eastern Han dynasty also has a hall there.
 Outside there is an ancient cypress tree reputed to be 3,000 years old.

 Shanxi province is divided between the cold and dry of the north and the hot and humid climate of the south.
 The soil is mainly loess but there are pockets of alluvium on the beds of dried up lakes that are more fertile.
 The province is notorious for extensive iron and coal mines as well as coal fired power stations .
 The local cuisine uses wheat and lamb extensively which gives it a distinctive northern Chinese flavor.